-Multiple Criteria Criterion 1 (primary): Engagement in learning tasks Criterion 2: Connections between students' academic learning AND/OR assets (personal, cultural, community, developmental) and new learning Place greater weight or consideration on the criterion 1 (engagement in learning tasks). ► AUTOMATIC 1 None
+- ► Multiple Criteria - Criterion 1 (primary): Engagement in learning tasks - Criterion 2: Connections between students' academic learning AND/OR assets (personal, cultural, community) and new learning - Place greater weight or consideration on the criterion 1 (engagement in learning tasks). - ► AUTOMATIC 1 - None

 - Primary criterion: The clips show that the students are engaged in learning tasks that focus on analyzing and interpreting scientific data or using relevant science concepts to construct or engage in an evidence-based explanation or prediction.
-Note that the claim in the explanation or prediction may or may not be accurate, but should be consistent with the data or observations from the inquiry and/or with student understanding of relevant science concepts. - Students refer to data or observations or relevant science concepts in connection with a scientific explanation or prediction, but the references are not used to support the argument.
-The connections between the data or concepts and the claim are implicit.
+Note that the claim in the explanation or prediction may or may not be accurate, but should be consistent with the data from the inquiry and/or with student understanding of relevant science concepts.
+Although the students make references to data and/or acceptable science concepts the connection between the explanation or prediction and the data and/or acceptable science concept is implicit.
 For example, students answer the candidate's question while looking at predator-prey interaction graph, "What happens to the number of prey as the predator numbers decrease?"
-Student(s) answer, "Down," but do not explain how they arrived at that conclusion.
-Another example: Students will collect observations about weather for five days in a weather journal.
-Students will record whether it rained that day or not, take notes on cloud observations, and measure daily temperature.
-The candidate asks, "Do you think it will rain tomorrow?
-Why do you think that?"
-Students reply by noting the cloud formation, but do not explain the connection between the cloud formation and the weather. - Secondary criterion: The clips show the candidate making connections to students' prior academic learning to help them develop the new content or skills.
+Student(s) answer, "Down," but do not explain how they arrived at that conclusion. - Secondary criterion: The clips show the candidate making connections to students' prior academic learning to help them develop the new content or skills.